-That awareness can result in rapid price movement and often allows company insiders to liquidate shares at a higher price.
-It can also be a way for the company to raise funds at an artificial price.
+That awareness can result in rapid price movement, and often allows company insiders to liquidate shares at a higher price.
+It can also be a way for the company to raise funds while the stock’s at an artificially high price.

 #6 Cut Your Losses Quickly With Stop Losses

-There’s a simple reason for this: Trading is mostly about losing a little when you’re wrong and (hopefully) taking a big profit when you’re right.
+Some successful traders lose on half their trades but still make huge profits every year.
+There’s a simple reason for this: Trading is mostly about losing a little when you’re wrong and (hopefully) taking a profit when you’re right.

 #7 Keep a Trading Journal and a Stock Watchlist

 On the SteadyTrade Team, we love these two simple but powerful tools: trading journals and stock watchlists.
 Let’s take a quick look at how to use them…

 A Trading Journal